 The Finnish-British Society was founded in 1926.
 Then, as today, the Finnish-British Society worked in many ways to promote knowledge of British society in Finland.
-In the 1930s, activities included maintaining a library and reading room, and organising gatherings around themes such as music, bridge, and literature.
+In the 1930s, activities included maintaining a library and reading room and organising gatherings around themes such as music, bridge, and literature.
 There was also an exhibition of textbooks in English, which was held in the Academic Bookstore.
 Today, the purpose of our activities is wider – to promote diversity, inclusiveness, and lifelong learning through English.
-For this purpose, the Society arranges meetings, lectures, and social gatherings, but also English language training and testing.
-Please see our current activities in our Action Plan.
+For this purpose, the Society arranges meetings, lectures, and social gatherings but also English language training and testing.

 Remember this?
 Enjoy the classical language courses created by Neil Hardwick for YLE.
 Fearful English cops Stan and Dud ponder where that cat really is.

 The adventure begins with the search for a lost cat.
-It soon becomes clear that the cat is on the Moon.
+It soon becomes clear that the cat is on the moon.
 The story is told respecting the best traditions of slapstick comedy.
 The vocabulary taught was only a few dozen words.
 For example, it was decided to teach only one preposition.
-Thus, an entire generation learned some things which were grammatically incorrect.
+Thus, an entire generation learned some things that were grammatically incorrect.